mui/toolpad/docs/data/toolpad/core/components/account/account.md

 {{"demo": "AccountCustomSlotProps.js", "bg": "outlined" }}

-### Labels

-You can pass in custom labels – including of different languages – using the `localeText` prop.

-{{"demo": "AccountCustomLocaleText.js", "bg": "outlined" }}

 ### Slots

 You can pass in your own components inside the `Account` popover through the `slots` prop.